 Now, to make sure your resume catches eyeballs when you apply to an analytical business needs some preparation.
-The preparation would be different for a fresher than for someone who already has some experience working under his belt even though in a different area.
+The preparation would be different for a fresher than for someone who already has some experience even though in a different area.

 For a graduate in engineering or mathematics / statistics, the emphasis is placed more on solving analytical problems and exposure to certain programming languages.
 Then they can go to the analyst offices either through investments in university colleges or off-campus placement campaigns and try to ace their interview process.

 But for someone with substantial work experience in another area say a computer professional, it’s a different story altogether.
-A computer professional is generally good at programming skills, but they are falling short by enough when it comes to mathematical intuition or depth in business understanding.
+A computer professional is generally good at programming skills, but they may be falling short when it comes to mathematical intuition or depth in business understanding.

-So for an IT professional or in fact professional from any other sector, it is a bit difficult to make the transition in the science of data, but not impossible.
+So for an IT professional or a professional from any other sector, it is a bit difficult to make the transition in the science of data, but not impossible.
 I have made this transition and I can testify to that.